yt-project/unyt/docs/usage.rst

 Note that we haven't added any conversion factors between different units, that's all handled internally by ``unyt``.
-Also note how the intermediate result ended up with complicated, ugly units, but the :meth:`unyt.array.unyt_array.to` method was able to automagically handle the conversion to days.
+Also note how the intermediate result ended up with complicated, ugly units, but the :meth:`unyt_array.to
+<unyt.array.unyt_array.to>` method was able to automagically handle the
+conversion to days.

 It's also worth emphasizing that ``unyt`` represents powers using standard python syntax.
 This means you must use `**` and not `^`, even when writing a unit as a string: